 Search the Summon discovery service using the box below to find full-text journal articles available via the Library.
 Search using topic words or for a specific article title.

-For published works from University of Reading staff and students see our sample list of disability related research at Reading.
+For published works from University of Reading staff and students see this sample list:

 Search databases covering your subject